 As more features are added to the FLEX-6000 Signature Series SDRs, depending on the feature, there may be increases in the amount of bandwidth utilized between the radio and the client application, like DAX or SmartSDR for Windows.
 One important characteristic of the SmartSDR radio/client paradigm is that in order to operate the radio in real-time with minimal delays on a network, the data is streamed between the radio and the client with minimal buffering and packet loss.

-One consequence of streaming data is that it can expose weaknesses in your network architecture, resulting in packet loss, packet delay (latency) and reduced network throughput.
-These issues, especially packet loss can manifest itself as stuttering DAX or remote audio, jitters in the panadapter display or in the worse case situations, disconnects between the radio and the client software running on your PC.
+One consequence of streaming data is that it can expose weaknesses in your network architecture, resulting in packet loss, packet delay (latency), and reduced network throughput.
+These issues, especially packet loss can manifest themselves as stuttering DAX or remote audio, jitters in the panadapter display, or in the worse case situations, disconnects between the radio and the client software running on your PC.